Compounded Semaglutide: What It Is, How It Works, and What It Costs in 2026

 - Choose your program — 3-month or 6-month semaglutide

-- Complete the online health intake form — takes about 10 minutes
+- Complete the online health intake form — approximately 10 minutes

 - Physician review — a board-certified doctor reviews your case within 24–48 hours

-- Prescription sent to pharmacy — Southend Pharmacy processes your order
+- Prescription sent to DIRX pharmacy for preparation

-- Medication ships overnight — arrives at your door with supplies included
+- Medication ships in 2 business days — arrives with all supplies included

 Is compounded semaglutide safe?

 Compounded semaglutide prepared by a licensed, FDA-registered U.S. compounding pharmacy under a valid physician prescription is a legal and regulated option.
-As with any medication, safety depends on proper prescribing, sourcing, and use.
-CoraDoc™ works exclusively with licensed U.S. compounding pharmacies and board-certified physicians.
+CoraDoc™ works exclusively with DIRX, a licensed U.S. compounding pharmacy, and board-certified physicians.
+As with any prescription medication, safety depends on proper prescribing, sourcing, and use.

 How is compounded semaglutide administered?

 Compounded semaglutide is administered via a once-weekly subcutaneous (under the skin) injection, typically in the abdomen, thigh, or upper arm.
-Your CoraDoc™ program includes supplies (syringes, alcohol wipes, and injection guidance materials) at no extra charge.
+Your CoraDoc™ program includes supplies at no extra charge.

 How long does it take to see results?

 Most patients begin noticing appetite reduction within the first 1–2 weeks.
 Visible weight loss typically starts in weeks 4–8.
 The most significant progress usually occurs between months 3–6 as doses increase.
-Individual results vary based on starting weight, diet, activity level, and metabolic factors.
+Individual results vary — outcomes depend on dosage, adherence, diet, physical activity, and individual health factors.

 Does insurance cover compounded semaglutide?

 Most insurance plans do not cover compounded medications.
 CoraDoc™ programs are designed to be affordable without insurance, starting at $99/month.
-CoraDoc™ accepts HSA and FSA cards, as well as Affirm, Klarna, and Afterpay for flexible payment options.
+CoraDoc™ accepts HSA and FSA cards, Affirm, Klarna, and Afterpay.

-Medical Disclaimer: CoraDoc™ provides access to compounded semaglutide and compounded tirzepatide prescribed by licensed physicians following individual medical review.
+CoraDoc™ provides access to compounded semaglutide and compounded tirzepatide prescribed by licensed physicians following individual medical review.
 Compounded medications are not FDA-approved as finished drug products.
-Eligibility is determined solely by a licensed provider.
-Individual results vary — outcomes depend on dosage, adherence, diet, activity, and individual health factors.
+Eligibility is determined solely by a licensed provider based on your individual health profile.
+Individual results vary — outcomes depend on dosage, adherence, diet, physical activity, and individual health factors.
 This content is for general informational purposes only and does not constitute medical advice.
 Always consult a qualified healthcare provider before starting any prescription program.
-CoraDoc™ is not affiliated with CoraDoc Health, Inc.
+CoraDoc™ is LegitScript certified.
+Questions?
+Call 855-983-5336 or email careteam@coradoc.com.